My Thoughts On Moving & New Chapters in Life

 Then there’s our nightly Bootcamp crew that we’ve spent our evenings with for 6 years.
 Who treat our kids like royalty.
 Who make working out a fun experience for our whole family.
 Who makes us laugh and help us feel a little less guilty about indulging in the Arizona food scene.

 And our family.
 Our incredible family we will be leaving behind.
 Brody’s aunts and uncles he adores.
 His grandma who he thinks the world of.
 The random get togethers.
 The sleepovers.
 The holidays and birthday celebrations.
 This will be tough.

 But we are ready for an adventure.
 We’ve wanted this adventure for years.
 We’ve dreamed about it.
 Spent entire road trips chatting about what life would be like on the east coast.
-Spent Late nights in bed imagining our kids running in a grassy backyard.
+Spent late nights in bed imagining our kids running in a grassy backyard.
 Enjoying the seasons.
-A chance to see new faces, new weekend trips, eat new foods, start our own family traditions, see more of the world.
+A chance to see new faces, new weekend trips, eat new foods, start our own family traditions, and see more of the world.

 We love Arizona to our core.
 It will forever hold a huge chunk of our hearts.
 This is home.